David Toko – Hawkes Bay Business Connector / Local Government

 Join us as David Toko shares his inspiring journey, offering practical advice and heartfelt reflections that are sure to resonate with anyone looking to make their mark in the chamber of commerce.

-The six pou of Mata Ārahi Manomano drive the questions we have used to profile Māori & Pacific role models, in the Service sector.
+The six pou of Mata Ārahi Manomano drive the questions we have used to profile Māori & Pacific role models, like Anthony, in the Service sector.

 ![]() |